mp-ng/sudoku-solver/README.md

 # Sudoku Solver ✏️
-Sudoku puzzle solver using recursion.
+Sudoku puzzle solver using recursion. &nbsp;
 Includes a text version and a GUI version using Pygame. &nbsp;

 <img src = "./sudoku.png" width=400>